 Pursuant to Colorado State law, any property split or modification of existing property lines require a subdivision plat approval from the controlling municipality.
 In the City of Wheat Ridge, subdivision processes are controlled by Article IV of the Zoning and Development Code.
 The City of Wheat Ridge subdivision regulations recognize a variety of subdivision types detailed below.

-The City recognizes several different types of subdivisions.
+The City recognizes three different types of subdivisions.
 Each is subject to a different review process.

 A Type I subdivision is any subdivision that conforms to all subdivision and zoning regulations and does not require a right-of-way vacation, waiver, or variance.
 A Type I subdivision is reviewed and approved administratively.

 A Type II subdivision requires a waiver or variance for approval and is reviewed by the Planning Commission.

 City Right-of-Way (ROW) can be vacated by plat or by ordinance through a Right-of-Way Vacation.
 ROW Vacations require approval of City Council.